mybb/meta/architecture/mybb-1.9-theme-system.md

   {% include '@plugin_b/common_name/template.twig' %}
   ```

-  Additionally, the design can help prevent Plugins from overwriting Resources in the main namespace without doing so explicitly using Interface Macros (or other Theme modification functions).
+  This design can, additionally, help prevent Plugins from overwriting Resources in the main namespace without doing so explicitly using Interface Macros (or other Theme modification functions), depending on chosen approach.

+  Resource interactions (e.g. inheritance and overriding) will be handled separately inside each scope, taking into account the namespace, rather than just the Resource path (which may involve enforcing separate prefixes or directories for each scope).
+The namespace syntax used in the examples is [supported by Twig](https://twig.symfony.com/doc/3.x/api.html#twig-loader-filesystemloader).

   #### Populating Plugin Namespaces
   Contributions from Themes to a Plugin's namespace (intended to override the Plugin's original Resources) can be made possible by combining Resources placed in directories referencing the target Extension's codename with its own Themelet.